 A safety walk-through must be completed and the rules list must be signed before range privileges begin.
 Please contact a Range Safety Officer to arrange your walk-through.

-- Ear and eye Protection is required
+- Ear and eye protection are required.

-- All shooters are responsible for their own firearms, equipment, and ammunition
+- All shooters are responsible for their own firearms, equipment, and ammunition.

-- No rapid or unaimed fire
+- No rapid or unaimed fire is permitted.

 Clubhouse Firearm Rules

-- Firearms must be transported in a case, holster, or bag
+- Firearms must be transported in a case, holster, or bag.

-- These rules may be adjusted for activities conducted by a certified instructor
+- These rules may be adjusted for activities conducted by a certified instructor.

 Additional Range Rules

-- ALL GATES MUST REMAIN LOCKED AT ALL TIMES!
-If you need the current combination, please contact a RANGE SAFETY OFFICER.
+- ALL GATES MUST REMAIN LOCKED AT ALL TIMES.
+If you need the current combination, please contact a Range Safety Officer.

-- Firearms must have the action open and/or chamber flag in place when not on the firing line.
+- Firearms must have the action open and/or a chamber flag in place when not on the firing line.

-- Do NOT shoot across ranges.
-For example, if you are shooting from the 25 yard bench, do not shoot at the 50 yard back stop
+- Do not shoot across ranges.
+For example, if you are shooting from the 25-yard bench, do not shoot at the 50-yard backstop.

-- The pistol range west of the clubhouse may be used with .22 rimfire rifles if no pistol shooters are using the range and all range rules are observed
+- The pistol range west of the clubhouse may be used with .22 rimfire rifles if no pistol shooters are using the range and all range rules are observed.